Pop-Ace/alx-system_engineering-devops/0x00-shell_basics/README.md

 This command lists all the files and directories of the current directory, separated by commas

-This command creates a magic file school.mgc that can be used with the command file to detect School data files: 0 string SHOOL School data ;! :
+This command creates a magic file school.mgc that can be used with the command file to detect School data files: 0 string SCHOOL School data ;! :

 mime School; file -C -m school.mgc